stefanoschmidt1995/mbank/docs/usage/match.md

 \mathcal{M}_{\text{symphony}} = \sqrt{ \frac{1}{1-(\hat{h}_+|\hat{h}_\times)^2} \left[(\hat{s}|\hat{h}_+)^2 + (\hat{s}|\hat{h}_\times)^2 - 2(\hat{s}|\hat{h}_+)(\hat{s}|\hat{h}_\times)(\hat{h}_+|\hat{h}_\times)  \right]  }
 ```
 It can be computed with {func}`mbank.metric.cbc_metric.WF_symphony_match`.
+Note that in both the expressions above, we are omitting a maximisation over a constant time shift of the signal: this is performed by `mbank`.
+If you don't want it, you can set the option `overlap = True`.

 The match can be seen as a function of the parameters {math}`\theta_1, \theta_2` of two signals, by considering, in the equations above {math}`s(\theta_1) = F_+ h_+(\theta_1) + F_\times h_\times(\theta_1)` and {math}`h_+(\theta_2), h_\times(\theta_2)`.
 This is computed by function {func}`mbank.metric.cbc_metric.match`.
 Of course, in this case the match has a parametric dependence on the antenna patterns (or equivalently on the sky location of the GW source).